 However, in an article published on the Mirror Online on 11th Jan 2016, Brian May stated that Bowie changed the riff.
 Apparently, after a long dinner break at a local restaurant in which a substantial amount of alcohol was consumed, on his return to the jamming session, John Deacon amusingly forgot how to play the bassline.
 Bowie stepped in to play his version of what he remembered the bassline to be, and this was the version used.

-It's interesting that the scar style "De dah day" vocals which Freddie Mercury sang during the sessions were kept in the final mix.
+It's interesting that the scat style "De dah day" vocals which Freddie Mercury sang during the sessions were kept in the final mix.
 Usually, this type of off-the cuff vocal would be edited out of a song, but now you can't imagine the song without it.

-Yet another video banned by the BBC
+Why was the video banned by the BBC?

 The video is rather disappointing in that it features neither Bowie or Queen, as they were too busy touring.
 Therefore, it was left to director David Mallet to cobble together some stock footage of "pressure" scenes such as jam-packed, Japanese commuter trains, riots, explosions etc. The scene of explosions in Northern Ireland led to the BBC banning the video and it was not shown on Top Of The Pops.